12 Month Wedding Planning Checklist: Month-by-Month

 • What's included vs. additional rental fees

-Learn more about choosing your venue
+Learn more about booking your vendors

 Hire Your Photographer